mikeizbicki/cmc-csci143/README.md

 1. Takeaway:
     1. I am expecting that you have basic familiarity with the Linux terminal, git, and SQL joins
     1. If you haven't seen those concepts before, expect to spend extra time those weeks catching up
+    1. There are extra assignments that certain people will have to complete

 **Relation to other CS courses:**